A community of women created to unweave our ‘good girl’ narratives and unconscious religious myths to breathe freedom into your wild heart.

 Each week starts on a Sunday, with content released that day.

-There will be video, supported expressive journal prompts, and discussion in the Facebook group.
+There will be video, supported expressive journal prompts, and discussion in the network group.

 Any 1:1 sessions booked during the period of the 4 weeks will be at a reduced rate.

-You will require Facebook to take part in the group and you will require Zoom to take part in the weekly call.
+You will require Zoom to take part in the weekly call.

 Enrolments will close when 25 women have enrolled.

 If you have any questions, please contact me at firstname.lastname@example.org.

 I adore Leanne and loved being in her course.
 I had been holding on to some dark and heavy energies around religion and suppression of the feminine, and Leanne has a way of making it lighter and easier to release.